maaliHasan/RainbowSDK/README.md

 ### Contacts

 - Get the list of contacts
 - Get contact individually
 - Managing contacts updates
 - Displaying contact full information
 - Searching for a contact by name
 - Adding the contact to the user network
 - Removing the contact from the user network

 ### Presence

 - Get the presence of contacts
 - Set the user connected presence

+### Conversation

+-  Retrieving a conversation from a contact .
+- Send a message to a conversation .
+- Marking a message as read .